 Physical testing: The physical tests are routinely performed by Physiotherapists and Podiatrists, and are not associated with any risks.
 You may experience a small amount of discomfort in your joints or muscles during the physical examination or testing procedures.
 Please report to the researcher any undue discomfort or pain experienced during the testing.
 If the pain or discomfort is deemed to be excessive by yourself or the investigators, testing will cease.

 If required, emergency procedures will be used to deal with any medical event that arises during the testing.
-The physiotherapy/podiatry departments and on-call security have documented procedures for emergencies.
+The La Trobe University Health Sciences Clinic and on-call security have documented procedures for emergencies.
 This includes annual St John’s ambulance CPR training and appropriate management of fire for all staff.

-Footwear intervention: You may feel some discomfort in your feet or knees when starting to wear the footwear intervention.
+Footwear intervention: You may feel some discomfort in your feet or knees when starting to use the footwear intervention.
 Occasionally, footwear interventions can cause some skin irritation, pressure points under the feet, or an increase in knee pain.
 If you experience any continued pain or discomfort in your knee or leg muscles, please contact the researchers.
-These problems are usually quickly and easily resolved with modifications to the footwear interventions and/or wearing time.
+These problems are usually quickly and easily resolved with modifications to the footwear intervention and/or wearing time.

 What are the possible benefits of participating in this project?